 I joined All Saints Sister of the Poor after a very fulfilling career in teaching and social work.
 I was married for 23 years and have a stepfamily who are very close to my heart.
 However, I had lived and worked with Religious Communities in Africa during my twenties, and the call came to me some years after I had been widowed.
 I love the quiet rhythm of work in the Sacristy and spend time in the garden when I can.
-My time as Community Leader has called on an unexpected variety of my life experiences, and God is always teaching me more.
+My time as Community Leader called on an unexpected variety of my life experiences, and God is always teaching me more.
 I now look forward to being able to be available for more prayer and more spontaneous activity.

 From the age of three I wanted to be a nurse.
 School was a struggle but I finally started training at the Hospital for Sick Children, Great Ormond Street and the Middlesex Hospital.
 I planned to work abroad with an NGO when I qualified but to everyone’s surprise, not least my own, I realised God was calling me to be a member of a religious community.
 I was 23 when I became a postulant with All Saints Sisters of the Poor in 1966, and I took Life Vows in 1972.